VojtaHavlicek/vojtanyc/content/posts/generating_interfaces/index.md

 >![cropped](images/cropped_test.png)
 >Great!
 Here is a snapshot of the current game interface.
 Could you add textures to it?
 >
->I would like the environment to look like a deserted planet, perhaps mars in the distant future, inhabited by the first few humans.
+>I would like the environment to look like a deserted planet, perhaps Mars in the distant future, inhabited by the first few humans.

 ChatGPT gave me a guideline on how to design the tileset, but did not give me any graphics first.
 It then helped me to generate a project structure to display the tiles correctly.
 But then came a shocker, it output a PNG in Base64 encoding as a desert tile!